mxmstr/splitscreenme-nucleus/README.md

 View the full list of features/changes and changelog in the Readme.txt inside Nucleus.

 # Disclaimer
 Nucleus Co-op was originally created by Lucas Assis.
-This official new Nucleus Co-op version is endorsed by Lucas.

 - Github link to the original project: https://github.com/lucasassislar/nucleuscoop
 - Official website: https://www.splitscreen.me/docs/what-is-splitscreen-me